 These rules of procedure shall ensure that the STECF executes its duties and responsibilities in compliance with the principles of excellence, independence and transparency, while respecting the legitimate requirements of confidentiality.

-Discussion and adoption of the rules of procedure is foreseen to take place during the July and October 2016 plenary meetings.
+Discussion and adoption of the rules of procedure took place during the November 2019 plenary meeting.

 - The Commission shall provide the secretariat for the STECF and its working groups.